isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/configure-microservices.md

 ## FAQs

-1. Can we generate one key and use it on all environment?
+1. Can we generate one key and use it on all environments?
-    * Yes, you can generate one private key and use it for all environments.
-But you have to configure environment variable for all environments (use same key)
+    * Yes, you can generate one private key and use it for all environments, but you have to configure environment variables for all environments and use same key.
-1. If we commit the configurations to enable microservice, will the publishing process work on my local with same codebase?
+1. If we commit the configurations to enable microservice, will the publishing process work on my local with the same codebase?
-    * No, if the flag "dxml.use.publish.microservice" is set to "true" then it will always look for microservice configs.
-On your local if you enable microservice then publishing will not work – you will have to set the flag to false on your local.
+    * No, if the flag `dxml.use.publish.microservice` is set to `true` then it will always look for microservice configurations.
+You will have to set `dxml.use.publish.microservice` to `false` for the publishing to work on your local.
 1. How much memory is allocated to the DITA process when using microservice base publishing?
-And will this be driven via DITA profile ant parameters?
+Will this be driven via DITA profile ant parameters?
-    * With microservice based publishing:
-        * Total memory available on the container is 8 GB, out of which 6 GB is allocated to the DITA-OT process
+    * With microservice-based publishing, memory allocation is not driven through DITA profile ant parameters.
+Total memory available on the service container is 8 GB, out of which 6 GB is allocated to the DITA-OT process
-        * The memory allocation is not driven through DITA profile ant parameters.
-6 GB is pre-allocated (which is not configurable)

 ## Appendix {#appendix}